 == √Flatland³ === wip

-Puncto, a hexagon, is a surveyor [-] for flatland.
-With new advancements in surveying technology (like parabolic mirrors and brighter lights to pierce the world’s fog a greater distance[-]) surveyors beginning to be able to survey greater distances.
+Puncto, a hexagon, is a surveyor [4] for flatland.
+With new advancements in surveying technology (like parabolic dishes and radio waves that can travel through obstructions [5]) surveyors are beginning to be able to survey greater distances.
 When doing so, they’re realizing that the interior angles of triangles are not adding up to 180 degrees.

 The problem of map distortion has long been an issue.
 Surveyors would go out to map the lands (which involves building miniature scale models of the land and its important features), but the larger the area of land surveyed the more problems they would have with distortion around the edges.
 The numbers just wouldn’t add up.
 And whenever two surveys overlap, the overlapping areas never line up quite right.
 This was all chalked up to accumulated experimental error, since larger surveys were made by measuring lots of smaller triangles.